isomerpages/govtech-gobusiness-main/_covid-faqs/resumption-biz-activities-phase12/implementing-safe-management-measures.md

 permalink: /covid-faqs/resumption-biz-activities-phase12/safe-management-measures
 third_nav_title: Resumption of Business Activities (Phases One and Two)
 accordion-new:
-  - title: What are the key changes for Safe Management Measures at the workplace that will take effect from 5 April 2021?
+  - title: What are the key changes for Safe Management Measures at the workplace that will take effect from 8 May 2021 to 30 May 2021?
     content: |
       **Work from home (WFH)**

-      The revised WFH requirement is that no more than 75% of employees who can WFH can be at the workplace at any point in time, from 50% previously.
-There is no longer a limit on the proportion of an individual employee’s working time that can be spent at the workplace.
-The mandatory split team requirement will also be removed.
+      Employers should exercise heightened vigilance at the workplace, and ensure no more than 50% of employees who can WFH are at the workplace at any point in time, down from 75% previously.

+      There is no limit on the proportion of an individual employee’s working time that can be spent at the workplace.

+      Split team arrangement is not mandatory but employers can continue to adopt such arrangements for business continuity purposes.

       **Work-related events**

-      Employer-organised social activities will be allowed, subject to the same rules as the community; i.e. gatherings of no more than 8 persons (and no multiple groups of 8 persons).
-Team bonding activities, for instance, will be allowed but only to a group of 8 persons.
-There is no change to the current provision for work-related events such as townhalls and workplan seminars, which remains capped at 50 persons.
+      Social gatherings at the workplace should be avoided.
+However, if they cannot be avoided (e.g. during meal breaks), the gatherings are subject to the revised community limit of 5 persons.

   - title: Is it possible for my business to resume operations earlier if I have implemented all Safe Management Measures at my workplace?
     content: |